-Looks superb, doesn’t use much fuel, low prices, chirpy character
+Looks superb, doesn’t use much fuel, chirpy character, possible AWD

 What is it?

 The design of the Ignis is, for our money, the most endearing and downright cool piece of city car sketching since the equally boxy Up.
-It’s even slightly retro – the dimples in the roof pillar hark back to the rear-engined Suzuki Whizzkid of the 1970s.
+It’s even slightly retro: the dimples in the roof pillar hark back to the rear-engined Suzuki Whizzkid of the 1970s.

-Not that the Ignis is a throwback.
+Not at all.
 It’s got a new platform, new engines, and new interior thinking.
 And at the base of it all, it’s ultra lightweight.
-The platform makes merry with super high-strength steel, which is expensive and tricky to work with, but the upshot is Suzuki doesn’t need to use a lot of it, because it’s so strong.
+At under 900kgs, it might blow away in a stiff breeze.
+But don’t go thinking that it’s not useful: the platform makes merry with super high-strength steel, which is expensive and tricky to work with, but the upshot is Suzuki doesn’t need to use a lot of it, because it’s so strong.

 As we mentioned, that means the Ignis is light.
 Really light.
 The base model comes in at a sub-Lotus Elise 895kg, which is notably lower than its key rivals despite its new, hybrid-only powertrain.
 Have we mentioned that the Ignis is light yet?